Huge Breakthrough for Spanish accessibility!

 a Tv with a sign that says

-Senator Edward J. Markey and Representative Anna G. Eshoo have reintroduced the Communications, Video, and Technology Accessibility (CVTA) Act to update and strengthen existing accessibility regulations for Americans with disabilities.
-The CVTA aims to address the challenges posed by new technologies, such as video conferencing platforms and artificial intelligence, that have become prevalent since the 21st Century Communications and Video Accessibility Act (CVAA) was passed in 2010.
+Senator Edward J. Markey and Representative Anna G. Eshoo have reintroduced the Communications, Video, and Technology Accessibility (CVTA) Act to update and strengthen existing accessibility regulations for Americans with disabilities, and one of the highlights is the inclusion of the audio description in Spanish

 Verizon facing an FCC fine over accessibility concerns